 A few days ago I shared about how to keep Nginx and PHP-FPM running 24/7, Monit will restart the services that are monitored when services are down.
 But, when there is a problem, Monit will not be able to restart the services, maybe the server is running out of memory or something else.

-So, you should still monitor the website uptime via http protocol, I recommend Uptime Robot, then combine it with Pushbullet.
-Uptime Robot is a service that will monitor the uptime via http protocol, while PushBullet is a service to send almost everything to almost all types of devices.
+So, you should still monitor the website uptime via the HTTP protocol, I recommend Uptime Robot, then combine it with Pushbullet.
+Uptime Robot is a service that will monitor the uptime via the HTTP protocol, while PushBullet is a service to send almost everything to almost all types of devices.
 Superb!

 1. Go to https://uptimerobot.com/ and register an account if you are new.